ustc-compiler/2017fall-student-teamworks/09-Prototypal-Inheritance.md

   We will discuss the design ideas that Prototype-based Programming has adopted, including `delegation`, `extension` and other concepts from `Frame Theory` and a small language called `Actor`.
 - The benefits of Protocol Inheritance towards programmers
-- The embodiment of prototype inheritance in several programming languages(such as `JavaScript`) and their usages
+- The embodiment of Prototypal Inheritance in several programming languages(such as `JavaScript`) and their usages
-- The implementation of Prototype Inheritance we'll try on `Python`.
+- The implementation of Prototypal Inheritance we'll try on `Python`.

-  Though `Python` itself already has some properties of Prototype Inheritance(e.g. we can dynamically add attributes to an object instantiated from a class), We plan to implement a Prototype Inheritance system that does not require our own definition of classes, providing full-featured interfaces without resort of classes via Python's decorators.
+  Though `Python` itself already has some properties of Prototypal Inheritance(e.g. we can dynamically add attributes to an object instantiated from a class), We plan to implement a Prototypal Inheritance system that does not require our own definition of classes, providing full-featured interfaces without resort of classes via Python's decorators.